 Our first stop was Stoddard Elementary to celebrate the rebuild of music education in AESD.

 We ended 2018 in Paterson, NJ.
 The Academy of Fine & Performing Arts/School 24 had been a beacon of music in the community as the only school in the area with a band program.
+As a role model for the town, they prided themselves on their excellent music program.
 Earlier this year, the building experienced devastating water damage, which destroyed their instruments.
+The community was absolutely disheartened because of the progress they had made just beforehand.
+Fortunately, Save The Music was able to step in and help rebuild their music program.
 With the help of Sound Start, we were able to replace what was lost by providing a Core Band Grant.
 To celebrate, we joined students at their Winter Showcase.
+Students performed classic holiday songs on their brand new instruments all of which was possible because of Sound Start’s incredible support!

 By fall 2019, Sound Start and Save The Music will reach 19 more schools, demonstrating the shared commitment to delivering 10,000 instruments to public school students by the 2020-2021 school year.